3 children critical in Brownsville apartment fire; officials say they were left home alone

 BROWNSVILLE, Brooklyn (WABC) -- Three kids were taken to the hospital in critical condition after a fire broke out at a building in Brooklyn.

 Flames broke out shortly before 11:30 a.m.
-Sunday on the 11th floor of the 14-story building on 383 Livonia Ave in Brownsville.
+Sunday on the 11th floor of the 14-story Van Dyke Houses on 383 Livonia Ave in Brownsville.

 The firefighters made it to the 11th floor within 12 minutes of the alarm, and immediately took the kids, ages four, five, and eight out of the building and immediately began CPR.